The Stable Signature: Rooting Watermarks in Latent Diffusion Models: Experimental Results

 \subsection{Watermark robustness}

-We evaluate the robustness of the watermark to different image transformations.
+We evaluate the robustness of the watermark to different image transformations applied before extraction.
 For each task, we generate $1$k images with $10$ models fine-tuned for different messages, and report the average bit accuracy in \autoref{tab:quality-watermarking}.
-The evaluated transformations are presented in Fig.~\ref{fig:transformations}.
-We provide results on additional transformations in App.~\ref{sec:supp-robustness}.
+Additionally, \autoref{tab:robustness} reports results on more image transformations for images generated from COCO prompts.
+The main evaluated transformations are presented in Fig.~\ref{fig:transformations} (more evaluation details are available in App.~\ref{app:evaluation}).

 We see that the watermark is indeed robust for several tasks and across transformations.
 The bit accuracy is always above $0.9$, except for inpainting, when replacing only the masked region of the image (between $1-50$\% of the image, with an average of $27\%$ across masks).
 Besides, the bit accuracy is not perfect even without edition, mainly because there are images that are harder to watermark (\eg the ones that are very uniform, like the background in Fig.~\ref{fig:qualitative}) and for which the accuracy is lower.